weiliangliu0/weiliangliu0.github.io/_pages/miscellaneous.md

 </p>

 <p>
-I’m proud of my average rank of 2.9 among 8 players, with 32% of my games finishing in first place.
+I’m proud of my average rank of 2.9 among 8 players, with 32% of my matches finishing in first place.
 My best seasonal rank so far is the "Queen", the highest tier in the game’s ranking system.
 Below is a screenshot capturing the thrilling final showdown between the last two players in a match, with six others already eliminated:
 </p>

 <div style="text-align: center;">